redox-os/website/content/faq.en.md

 ### [Plan 9](http://9p.io/plan9/index.html)

-This Bell Labs OS brings the concept of "everything is a file" to the highest level, doing all the system communication from the filesystem.
+This Bell Labs OS brings the concept of "Everything is a File" to the highest level, doing all the system communication from the filesystem.

 - [Drew DeVault explains the Plan 9](https://drewdevault.com/2022/11/12/In-praise-of-Plan-9.html)
 - [Plan 9's influence on Redox](https://doc.redox-os.org/book/ch05-00-urls-schemes-resources.html)